ai-made-approachable/rivet-memgpt/README.md

 Currently the project has multiple parts
 1. The rivet graph itself: "memGPT.rivet-project".
 This file can be run in the [Rivet App](https://rivet.ironcladapp.com/) itself and contains most of the functionalities.
 2. This graph can also be run via a node.js/typeScript application in /server/.
 That allows it to be hosted as a backend and can also be used to add more functionalities.
 To get this running you will need to set OPEN_AI_KEY in your .env file in the workspace directory
-3. There are plans to create a proper web-interface for the chat.
-There are some ideas for that in /app using python and gradio.
-But this is currently not functional
+3. There is also a python app which creates a chat-interface using gradio in /app/

 ## Current status
 - Most of the MemGPT features are integrated (core_memory, recall_memory, archival_memory) and it works well with gpt-4